 Highlights of 10th Asian Indoor Athletics Championships

-Chen Ting of China celebrates after the women's triple jump event at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Wang Zhen of China competes during the men's high jump final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Chen Ting of China competes during the women's triple jump event at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Wang Zhen of China competes during the men's high jump final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Chen Ting of China reacts during the women's triple jump event at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Wu Hongjiao of China reacts during the awarding ceremony after the women's 800m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Chen Ting (R) of China talks to her coach during the women's triple jump event at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Maruyama Yuma (R) and Okuda Keisuke of Japan pose after the 1000m event of the men's Heptathlon at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Fan Tianrui of China celebrates after the men's 400m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+(from L to R, top) Shiomi Ayano of Japan, Wu Hongjiao and Rao Xinyu of China pose during the awarding ceremony after the women's 800m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Fan Tianrui of China prepares before the men's 400m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Wu Hongjiao (L) and Rao Xinyu of China pose during the awarding ceremony after the women's 800m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Fan Tianrui of China celebrates after the men's 400m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Wu Hongjiao (R) and Rao Xinyu of China celebrate after the women's 800m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

-Shi Yuhao (C) of China crosses the finishing line during the men's 60m final at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
-11, 2023.
+Gold medalist Maruyama Yuma (2nd R) and silver medalist Okuda Keisuke (3rd R) of Japan, as well as bronze medalist Janry Ubas of the Philippines, pose during the awarding ceremony of the men's Heptathlon at the 10th Asian Indoor Athletics Championships in Astana, Kazakhstan, Feb.
+12, 2023.
 (Photo by Kalizhan Ospanov/Xinhua)

 Photos